 Olive trees (Olea europaea) are mentioned in the Old Testament, Boradine refers to them in “Prince Igor”, and the archeological evidence has them associated with humans at least 8,000 years ago and their fossilized remains date to 37,000 years B.C.
 Today, there are about 800 million olive trees in the world including at least 700 cultivars, each with a different sort of fruit.
-Worldwide, the oil and olive business adds up to a turnover that approaches $10 billion.
-Unfortunately, for most of the last century olive oil was as closely associated with the mafia as concrete shoes.
+Worldwide, the oil and olive business add up to a turnover that approaches $10 billion.

 A mature, unpruned olive tree can become 50 feet tall by 30 feet wide.
 Pruned, it will be about 20 by 15 feet, but it can be kept even smaller if pruning is begun at an early age.
 If the tree is planted from a five gallon container, it will produce some fruit the following year.
 It has no chilling requirements and a pollenizer is not required.

 Olive trees will survive in poor, rocky soils but, as with other plants they will flourish in well drained soils enriched with organic matter.
 Heavy clay soils with poor drainage will not provide a successful environment for olive trees.
-(See our Care Guide on “Soils” for amending soils in the Bay Area.)
+(See our Care Guide for Soils for amending soils in the Bay Area.)

 Of the 700 olive cultivars, about half a dozen are usually available.
 ‘Ascolana’, ‘Manzanillo’, ‘Mission’ and ‘Sevillano’ are most suitable for the Bay area homeowner who wishes to harvest and process the fruit.
 ‘Manzanillo’ produces the largest fruit, but ‘Mission’ is easier to process.
-‘Swan Hill’ produces no fruit or pollen and ‘Little Ollie’ is a 6 to 8 foot dense shrub with practically no fruit.
-These latter two are suitable as ornamental trees or hedges.
+‘Swan Hill’ produces little or no fruit or pollen and ‘Little Ollie’ is a six to eight foot dense shrub with practically no fruit.
+These latter two are suitable as ornamental trees or hedges or as container plants.

 Olive fruit fly larvae feed exclusively in olive fruits resulting in direct pulp destruction rendering the fruits useless for canning and lowering oil quality.
 Where olive fruit fly is established and not controlled, up to 80% of the oil value has been lost and in some varieties of table olives, 100% of the crop has been destroyed.